a20351766/udo.1.4.0/docs/source/understand_fabcar_network.rst

 as point out the differences between a small scale test network like Fabcar and how apps will usually end up working in the real world.

-We'll also point you to where you can get detailed information about how Fabric networks are created and how a transaction flow works beyond the scope of the role an application plays.
+We'll also point you to where you can get detailed information about how UDO networks are created and how a transaction flow works beyond the scope of the role an application plays.